django-bridge/django-bridge/packages/create-djream/template/README.md

 Django is configured (using the `DJREAM_VITE_DEVSERVER_URL` setting) to make Djream fetch frontend code from the Vite devserver.

-In production, you should build the frontend code with `npm run build` and set the `DJREAM_VITE_BUNDLE_DIR` to the location of the folder that contains the `manifest.json` file.
+In production, you should build the frontend code with `npm run build` and set the `DJREAM_VITE_BUNDLE_DIR` to the location of the folder that contains `.vite` and `assets` folders that Vite created.